MarquezProject/marquez/examples/airflow/README.md

 ## Feedback

 What did you think of this example?
-You can reach out to us on our [slack](http://bit.ly/MarquezSlack) channel and leave us feedback, or [open a pull request](https://github.com/MarquezProject/marquez/blob/main/CONTRIBUTING.md#submitting-a-pull-request) with your suggestions!
+You can reach out to us on [slack](http://bit.ly/MarquezSlack) and leave us feedback, or [open a pull request](https://github.com/MarquezProject/marquez/blob/main/CONTRIBUTING.md#submitting-a-pull-request) with your suggestions!